longkidkoolstar/Batch-Image-OCR/README.md

 3. Select an output JSON file location using the "Select Output File" button.

+4. If needed, set the Tesseract OCR path using the "Set Tesseract Path" button.

-4. Click "Process Images" to start the OCR process.
+5. Click "Process Images" to start the OCR process.

-5. Once processing is complete, the extracted text will be saved to the specified JSON file.
+6. Once processing is complete, the extracted text will be saved to the specified JSON file.

+### Configuration Persistence

+The application automatically saves your settings between sessions:

+- **Tesseract Path**: Once you set the path to the Tesseract executable, it will be remembered for future sessions.
+- **Last Input Directory**: The application remembers the last folder you used to select images.
+- **Last Output Directory**: The application remembers the last folder you used to save output files.

+These settings are stored in a configuration file located at `~/.batch_image_ocr/config.json`.

 ## Output Format